Command Line Interface¶

 >square "C:\Users\...\Data\spectral_library.sli"

 All the other inputs are optional.
-Use --reflectance-scale
+Use --reflectance-scale to set the reflectance scale factor.

 It can also be automatically derived from the library image as 1, 1 000 or 10 000: